Silverthorn (album)

-Silverthorn is the tenth studio album by the American power metal band Kamelot.
+Silverthorn is the tenth studio album by American power metal band Kamelot.
 The album was released on the Steamhammer label, a division of SPV, in October 2012 worldwide.
 It is the first album to feature Tommy Karevik as the lead singer and their third concept album, after Epica (2003) and The Black Halo (2005).
 The concept and story are original, and features a 19th-century little girl named Jolee, who dies in a tragic accident witnessed by her twin brothers.
 The story deals with how the girl's affluent family handles the tragic event, leading to cover-ups, secrets, and betrayal.
 The cover by Stefan Heilemann shows Jolee, the main character and angel of afterlife, as an adult.

 Music video

 A music video was released for the promotional single "Sacrimony (Angel of Afterlife)".
 The video focuses on the story, mainly on the death of the main character, Jolee.
 The first part of the video takes place in 1863, with Jolee's two brothers flying a kite on the roof of their house, Jolee joins them and shortly after, a strong wind causes one of the brothers to step back, accidentally pushing Jolee off of the roof and into the river next to the house.
 The father then confronts the mother about the incident and roughly shoves her backward before roughly beating one of the boys while the other sits, crying and frustrated about the incident.
 Twenty-five years later in 1888, the two brothers, one still being frustrated, are sitting with each other while their father comes in with the intention of harming them.
 One stands up to his father and throws him on the ground.
 The father suffers a heart attack and dies.
 At the end of the video, one of the brothers hallucinates seeing Jolee while imprisoned and hugs her, only to reveal he is hugging nothing but empty air.
 Elize Ryd & Alissa White-Gluz were both featured in the video.

 Another video for the single "My Confession" was posted on 10 July 2013 featuring the string quartet group, Eklipse.
 On August 27, the band released "Falling Like The Fahrenheit" as the last video for the album, featuring moments with fans and on stage.